windisch/bn_testing/docs/source/index.rst

    df = model.sample(10000)

-The observations are stored in a `pandas.DataFrame` where the columns are the nodes of the DAG and each row is an observation.
+The observations are stored in a :py:class:`pandas.DataFrame` where the columns are the nodes of the DAG and each row is an observation.
 The underlying DAG of the graphical model can be accessed with `model.dag`